Restor-Foundation/tcd/README.md

 ## License

-This repository is released under the Apache-2 license which permits a wide variety of downstream uses.
+This repository is released under the Apache 2.0 license which permits a wide variety of downstream uses.
 While you do not have to, we politely request that you acknowldege the code and/or models if you use them!

+### Models

+Currently our models are released under a CC BY-NC 4.0 license.
+We are retraining models on _only_ the CC-BY 4.0 imagery so that we can confidently use the same license.

 ### OAM-TCD Dataset
-The dataset is currently licensed under a Creative Commons By Attribution Non-Commercial (CC BY-NC) license.

-The images are sourced from Open Aerial Map which are CC-BY (variant) licensed and we do not claim any copyright over them.
-Some images are NC licensed, so they cannot be used for commercial purposes (research only).
-Due to some ambiguity in the language on OAM's website, this was not immediately discovered when we selected images for annotation (all images in OAM have two license statements in their metadata, one is always `CC-BY` and then a subsection which the user can specify a non-commercial stipulation).

-We are currently re-training all model variants with only non-NC images, to prevent any concern over downstream use; similarly the dataset may be used in full for research purposes.
-It is important to us that license-holder rights are respected so we appreciate your patience while this adjustment is made.

-If you wish to use the data for commercial purposes then you **must** not include images that are BY-NC.
-We include a list of each set of images in the dataset repository.
+For license information about the dataset, see the [dataset card]().
+The majority of the dataset is licensed as CC-BY 4.0 with subsets CC BY-NC 4.0 (train and test) and CC BY-SA 4.0 (test only).

 ### SegFormer

 The Segformer architecture from NVIDIA is provided under a research license.
 This does not allow commercial use without permission from NVIDIA - see [here](https://www.nvidia.com/en-us/research/inquiries/) - but you are free to use these models for research. **If you wish to use our models in a commercial setting, we recommend you use the UNet variants which still perform well.**

 ## Acknowledgements

-This project was a collaboration between the Restor Foundation and ETH Zurich, supported by a Google.org impact grant: <grant number>, _grant name_.
+This project is a collaboration between Restor and ETH Zurich, supported by a Google.org AI for Social Good grant: TF2012-096892, _AI and ML for advancing the monitoring of Forest Restoration_.